 GeneCards Summary for PIK3CD Gene

 PIK3CD (Phosphatidylinositol-4,5-Bisphosphate 3-Kinase Catalytic Subunit Delta) is a Protein Coding gene.
-Diseases associated with PIK3CD include immunodeficiency 14 and pasli disease.
-Among its related pathways are Endometrial cancer and cGMP-PKG signaling pathway.
+Diseases associated with PIK3CD include Immunodeficiency 14 and Pasli Disease.
+Among its related pathways are Glioma and Development VEGF signaling via VEGFR2 - generic cascades.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
 An important paralog of this gene is PIK3CB.